All Episodes

 I don't know the answer.

-But I think what has happened is a lot of smart alecky people in the entertainment industry have realized that not only can you get away with saying anything about Christianity, that there's a market out there for it, and you don't pay any price at all.
+But I think what has happened is a lot of smart alecky people in the entertainment industry have realized that not only can you get away with saying anything about Christianity, that there's a market out there for it and you don't pay any price at all.

 There are a lot of people who I think look at Christianity and they resent it.

-They don't buy into it, either they're atheists or there's something else, or they've created their own God.
+Either they're atheists or there's something else that they've created their own God.

 And they have found that they can get away with mocking and ridiculing it.